 Co-Hosts Joe King and Hank Kee brought you computer industry news, hardware and software reviews, guest interviews and

-news of User Group meetings for 33 years.
-The show has been canceled, the last show is scheduled for Aug.
-31, 2016.
+news of User Group meetings on WBAI for 33 years.
+Starting September 2016, the show is also heard on PRN.fm.

 Three-time winners of the prestigious national Computer Press Awards, the computer guys tried to answer

 whatever questions you might have on computers and computing.
 A listener referred to the show as

 The Personal Computer Show airs Wednesday nights from 9PM to 10PM

 ET on WBAI 99.5 in New York City.
 On PRN.fm the show airs from 6PM to 7PM ET, also on Wednesday.

 On PRN the show is streamed live on the Internet.
 You can also hear the live show on a telephone by calling 1-712-775-6850.
 PRN also offers previously aired shows by telephone.
 Call 1-701-719 –1003 to listen to the RSS feed.
 Pick an episode by dialing 1-5.
 1 is the latest episode, 2 is the next older one, etc. You can pause the show, fast forward or rewind.
 You can even hang up and resume playing where you left off.